jantb/jantb.github.io/content/post/american_cinnamonrolls.md

 * 8 ts cinnamon

 Backed in the oven in a pan with baking paper.
-220deg 20 mins
+220 °C 20 mins